aaronrl/RetroVideoGameChallenge/README.md

 #Retro Gaming Challenge
-This is a handcrafted list of classic retro games for gamer parents to challenge their children to a caliber of gaming and sense of achievement that is not present in most of the present day gaming ecosystem.
+This is a handcrafted list of classic retro games for gamer parents to challenge their children to a caliber of gaming and sense of achievement that is not present in most of the modern day gaming ecosystem.

 * [Retro Gaming Challenge](#challenge)
   * [The Rules](#rules)